8xFF/rfcs/text/0005-media-webrtc-sdk.md

     - kind: the kind of sender, audio or video.
     - id: the ID of the sender.
     - uuid: the UUID of the sender.
 It's used to identify the sender on the client side.
-    - label: the label of the sender.
-It's used to identify the sender on the client side.
+    - metadata: It can be used to store some information about the client's track, such as label name, device ....
+It's optional and should small than 512 characters.
     - state: the state of the sender.
 It's used to restore the sender state when the client reconnects to the server.
 It contains:
       - screen: a flag to indicate whether the sender is screen sharing.
       - pause: a flag to indicate whether the sender is paused.